Nicky Featherstone

-He is also capable of playing as a winger and has previously played for Hull City, Grimsby Town, Hereford United, Walsall, Scunthorpe United and Harrogate Town.
+Born in Goole, he signed for Hull City at the age of 8.
+He signed his first professional contract in December 2006 and made his first team debut that same month.
+Featherstone spent loans with North Ferriby United, Grimsby Town and Hereford United.
+He was released by Hull in January 2011, signing for League Two club Hereford on a permanent deal.
+Ahead of the 2012–13 season, he signed for League One club Walsall after Hereford were relegated.
+He spent two seasons with Walsall but left in 2014.
+Featherstone had brief spells with Scunthorpe United and Harrogate Town at the beginning of the 2014–15 season.
+He was given a short-term deal with League Two club Hartlepool United in October 2014 which was later extended.
+He spent nine seasons with Hartlepool and was a member of the promotion-winning side in 2021 as well as suffering two relegations to non-League with the club.
+After initially leaving the club at the end of the 2022–23 season, he later re-joined the club in October 2023.
+He is Hartlepool's third highest all-time appearance maker.

 Career

 Hull City

 Born in Goole, Humberside, Featherstone came through Hull City's youth structure.
 He joined the Centre of Excellence at the age of eight and, along with Will Atkinson, James Bennett and Matty Plummer, penned a two-and-a-half-year professional deal with the club in December 2006.
 After starring for the youth and reserve teams, he made his first team debut against Burnley on 30 December 2006, coming on as a late substitute.
 He was one of the nominees for the 'Wickes Young Apprentice Trophy' in 2007.

 In September 2007 he signed a new contract to keep him at the club until June 2010, after a clause in his old contract stated that he would be offered a new one after making five first team appearances.
 During the 2007–08 season, Featherstone featured as a second-half substitute for Hull City against Chelsea in the third round of the League Cup.
 He played in the third round tie in the 2009–10 League Cup against Southend United.

 On 19 November 2009 Featherstone joined League Two outfit Grimsby Town on an initial month's loan.
 He made his debut in a 0–0 draw with Lincoln City on 21 November.
 He eventually made seven appearances for Grimsby, and eventually returned to Hull on 3 January 2010.
 He re-signed for Grimsby for a second loan spell on 11 January 2010.
 On 1 February 2010, Featherstone returned to Hull early having asked to have his loan contract cut short, down to the fact he had fallen out of contention at Grimsby, having made only one appearance for The Mariners in his second loan spell.

 During the 2010–11 season, despite being kept on at the club, Featherstone did not receive a squad number and eventually departed the club permanently in January 2011.